TapTrap-LLC/canopy-wireframes/AMM_SWAP_IMPLEMENTATION.md

 - `toToken`: Destination token object (or null)
 - `isPreview`: Disables interactive features
 - `onSelectToken`: Callback with 'from' or 'to' mode
+- `onSwapTokens`: Callback to swap the positions of fromToken and toToken

 **Features:**
 - Token selection cards (shows "Select token" when null)